The comprehensive guide to just-in-time manufacturing

-Commonly known as a philosophy originating from Toyota production, just-in-time manufacturing is sometimes also described as an environment and control technique.
+Commonly known as a philosophy originating from Toyota production, just-in-time production is sometimes also described as an environment and control technique.

 Now, you might be asking yourself: “How can a manufacturing practice be an environment, philosophy, and technique?”